Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Evaluation Metrics For S5

 \subsection{CA-SDR}

-The classical SDR defined above is straightforward to compute, but it does not take the class labels into account, thus the CA-SDR was proposed to also evaluate sound event classification~\cite{nguyen2025,yasuda2025}.
-Let $\hat{C} = (\hat{c}_1,\dots,\hat{c}_N)$ denote the predicted class labels associated with ($\hat{u}_1, \dots, \hat{u}_N$).
+The classical SDR defined above is straightforward to compute, but it does not take the class labels into account.
+Thus, the CA-SDR was proposed to additionally evaluate sound event classification~\cite{nguyen2025,yasuda2025}.
+Let $\hat{C} = (\hat{c}_1,\dots,\hat{c}_N)$ denote the predicted class labels associated with ($\hat{s}_1, \dots, \hat{s}_N$).
 Then, the CA-SDR is defined as follows:

-where $\mathcal{K}$ is the set of source indices such that $c_k \in C \cap \hat{C}$.
-Using the above definition, the CA-SDR evaluates the S5 systems on both the separation and classification tasks as follows: \begin{itemize} \item Identifying the sources corresponding to the TP, FP, and FN by comparing the set of predicted labels and the set of reference labels. \item Computing the SDR only for the sources that were correctly classified (TP), and sets the SDR at zero for the sources that were not classified correctly (FN, FP). \item Taking the mean of the metric over all three sources. \end{itemize} Note that as proposed by Nguyen et al., a penalty could be set for the sources that were not classified correctly~\cite{nguyen2025}.
-In this paper, we follow the setup used in Yasuda et al.~\cite{yasuda2025} and the penalties are not used for CA-SDR.
+where $\mathcal{K}$ is the set of source indices $k$ such that $c_k \in C \cap \hat{C}$, and $\mathcal{N}$ is a constant and depends on the aggregation strategy being used, as will be explained in Section \ref{sec:agg_strategy}.

+Using the above definition, the CA-SDR evaluates the S5 systems on both the separation and classification tasks as follows: \begin{itemize} \item Identifying the sources corresponding to the TPs, FPs, and FNs by comparing the set of predicted labels and the set of reference labels. \item Computing the improvement in SDR only for the sources that were correctly classified (TPs), and assigning a $0$ dB value for the sources that were not classified correctly (FNs and FPs). \item Taking the mean of the above improvement values as per the aggregation strategy. \end{itemize}